 The peace settlement in Paris was done in a spirit of revenge and Germans believed they were treated unfairly and Hitler entered upon a career of aggression.
 Italians were also dissatisfied with the peace settlement.

 3. Italy Fascist movement

 With the first world war Italy was left in heavy debt there was a problem of poverty, hunger, disease, and unemployment all over the country.
 Italy turned toward Germany and Japan for help and the three signed a friendship treaty leading to Berlin-Rome-Tokyo Axis in opposition to the France-British alliance.

 Hitler preached ‘Victorious Sword’ he broke the Treaty of Versailles and began to build Germany’s armed forces.
 Hitler move to occupy Rhineland, Vienna and soon he moved to conquest Sudetenland.
 The heads of four nations Germany, Italy, Britain, and France decided to hand over Sudetenland to Germany.

 5. Policy of Appeasement

 Britain and France followed the policy of Appeasement towards Germany.
-But Hitler demands grew excessive and he was aiming to conquer Europe, Italy was trying to establish their supremacy in Africa and Balkans while Japan was trying to master South-East Asia and with the aims of these three countries resulted into another destructive war for the world.
+But Hitler’s demands grew excessive and he was aiming to conquer Europe, Italy was trying to establish its supremacy in Africa and Balkans while Japan was trying to master South-East Asia, and the aims of these three countries resulted in another destructive war for the world.

 6. Failure of the League of Nations

-The league can’t do anything when weaker nations appealed them against the aggressors.
+The league can’t do anything when weaker nations appeal to them against the aggressors.
 Has the league taken some firm action that time the world would have been spared from another war?
 The Germans aggressors occupy Austria, Poland which led to the second world war.

 7. Japan invasion of China